Today there are more guns than people in the United States, and with gun ownership comes responsibility.

 Learn about programs and policies in your community that help reduce the risk of family fire:

-- Local police departments are a great first resource to learn about community programs as well as offsite storage options.
-There may be community programs in your area that teach the fundamentals of firearm safety or distribute firearm locks and information about safe gun storage.
+- We recognize that many gun owners, especially those of Black, Latinx, and Native American descent, may be wary of interacting with police for any reason, much less in regards to firearms.
+That being said, for those who are comfortable local police departments provide resources about community programs that teach the fundamentals of firearm safety or distribute firearm locks and information about safe gun storage.
+They may also provide resources about offsite storage.
 Contact your local police department to see if there is gun safety counseling or a gun lock distribution program in your area.

 - Familiarize yourself with the available mechanisms to help someone who may be in a temporary crisis, like Extreme Risk Protection Orders.